tomgco/dis.io/notes/Problems.md

 ignore crossing sub domains, as this can be fixed with a network setup.
 WLAN

 papers on mans and across subnets

+Moved to zeoromq from rabbitmq / amq because rabbit centralised the system.